To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the first offer they get.

 - are convertible to cash at the end of the year

 Most importantly, find out the process of applying for said leave.
-Some companies make employees go through hoops just to get a few days off, while others have a system that prevents favoritism and relies purely on the team’s workload.
+Some companies make employees go through hoops just to get a few days off.
+Others have a system that prevents favoritism and relies purely on the team’s workload.

 Ask the Following Questions to Get a Better Idea of Their Program: